 LIFTING EYE - A lifting eye attachment near the end of the outer boom has a 1000 lbs.
 (455 kg) maximum capacity.
-(Not available on the VST-36-I)

 PEDESTAL HEIGHT VARIATIONS - Various height pedestals are available to accommodate different cab heights and mounting locations.
-See the detailed Dimensional Specifications below for the available and standard pedestal heights of each model.

-MANUAL JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that are automatically leveled with the platform.
-Up to 1000 lbs.
-(454 kg) material handling capacity can be provided at elevated boom angles.
-The winch is hydraulically powered through a self-locking worm gear drive, so a load-holding brake is not required.
-The winch provides line speeds of 15 to 30 ft. per minute (5 to 9 m per min.).
-Eighty feet (24 m) of 1/2-in.
-(13 mm) diameter polyester rope with a clevis hook is provided.
+JIB AND WINCH - The material handling jib and winch consists of a winch and a jib pole that mounts to the platform.
+Up to 200 lbs (90 kg) of the available platform capacity may be applied to the jib.
+The winch is hydraulically powered through a self-locking worm gear drive and provides line speeds of 7 to 17 ft. per minute (2 to 5 m per min.).
+Seventy feet (21 m) of 1/8-in.
+(3 mm) diameter high strength poly rope with a clevis hook is provided.